takemobiteam/takemobi-test.github.io/docs/index.md

 ## Overview

-Master Data includes information about physical places and the business rules that should apply to relevant bookings during planning.
+**Master Data** is relatively static data that includes information about physical places and the business rules that should apply to relevant bookings during planning.
 Business rules specified in the bookings themselves generally override business rules supplied in Master Data.

 ## Key Concepts in Master Data